 WG: How is your department equipped to handle these challenges in the middle of a crisis?

 KJ: We aren’t a content team of 20 or 30 people.
-Instead, I have an army of volunteers — content stakeholders from other departments.
+Instead, we created an army of volunteers — content stakeholders from other departments.
 Content is everyone’s business.
 It’s a business asset.
-If you’re not going to invest it within one umbrella, then you have to figure out how to cross organizational lines and bring everyone together.
+If you’re not going to create a single umbrella content team, then you have to figure out how to cross organizational lines and bring everyone together.

 The content council was one way I did that.
 I invited about 25 people — from marketing, PR, internal communications, social, influencer relations and creative — and worked to get everyone aligned in a content goal.
 Together, we try to figure out how to build an editorial plan that serves both the moment-in-time needs of regional marketing programs as well as the brand narrative.